English By the Day

 • I suppose so: Indicates agreement, but with some doubt or reluctance.

-• Example (IELTS): "Do you feel that enough is being done to control these kinds of crimes in your country?" --> "I suppose so but... /I suppose authorities are trying but I kind of feel that it's not really their top priority."
+• Example (IELTS): "Do you feel that enough is being done to control these kinds of crimes in your country?" --> "I suppose so but... /I suppose authorities are trying but I feel like it's not really their top priority."

 • Example (daily conversation): “Do you think we should go ahead with this plan?” --> “I suppose so.”